John Earle (musician): Biography

 In 1972, Earle left Germany and moved to England to further his career.
 After a spell with progressive rock band Gnidrolog, there was a lack of musical work so he took a job in a record packing house distributing albums, including Gnidrolog's.
 While attending various auditions and jam sessions, he met Ian Dury by chance in the Hope and Anchor, Islington, which led to him becoming a member of his backing band Kilburn and the High Roads.
-In 1977 he performed and solo'd on the song "England's Glory", written by Dury, performed by English music hall veteran Max Wall and produced by Dave Edmunds.
+In 1977, he performed and played a solo on the song "England's Glory", written by Dury, performed by English music hall veteran Max Wall and produced by Dave Edmunds.
 He also worked at the newly reopened Rainbow Theatre as a member of the stage crew during 1977.

-Following an introduction to Stiff Records supremo and fellow Dubliner Dave Robinson he progressed to playing in Graham Parker and The Rumour in the mid-1970s, playing on the albums Heat Treatment and Stick to Me and it was through their connection as support band to Thin Lizzy in 1976 that he was invited to play saxophone during Lizzy's main set.
+Following an introduction to Stiff Records supremo and fellow Dubliner Dave Robinson, he progressed to playing in Graham Parker and The Rumour in the mid-1970s, playing on the albums Heat Treatment and Stick to Me.
+It was through their connection as support band to Thin Lizzy in 1976, that he was invited to play saxophone during Lizzy's main set.
 He later played on The Clash's album London Calling, playing double-tracked baritone saxophone on the track "The Right Profile".

 Earle later moved back to Ireland, residing in Rathmines, Dublin.
-He frequently played with local blues and jazz musicians including Peter Moore, Ben Prevo, Ali & The Dts, The Hot Jazz Trio and Thin Lizzy tribute band Thin as Lizzy.
+He frequently played with local blues and jazz musicians including Tam White and Ben Prevo.

 He died on 7 May 2008 at the age of 63.